coopbri/halo/docs/docs/reference/core-plugins/email-plugin/email-event-handler.md

 **Note:** When using the `content` to pass a Buffer or Stream, the raw data will get serialized into the job queue.
 For this reason the total size of all attachments passed as `content` should kept to **less than ~50k**.
-If the attachments are greater than that limit, a warning will be logged and errors may result if using the DefaultJobQueuePlugin with certain DBs such as MySQL/MariaDB.
+If the attachments are greater than that limit, a warning will be logged.

 *Example*